-Middle River Aircraft Systems is building up its capabilities in customer support, services, spares and MRO (maintenance, repair and overhaul), responding to company’s expanded jet engine nacelle programs and its composite materials expertise.
+Middle River Aerostructure Systems is building up its maintenance, repair and overhaul (MRO) capabilities, responding to the company’s expanded jet engine nacelle programs and composite materials expertise.

 MRAS applies the skills it has perfected as an OEM (original equipment manufacturer) for nacelles and their thrust reversers, covering such jet engines as the CFM International LEAP-1A and LEAP-1C; as well as GE Aviation’s GEnx-2B, Passport and CF6.
 MRAS has industrial resources and demonstrated proficiency in both composite and metal bonding.

 Among the activities authorized by the company’s FAA/EASA Part 145 Repair Station Certificate are the maintenance, repair and overhaul of nacelle systems for the CFM International CFM56-5B, CFM56-7B and International Aero Engines V2500, which power two widely used single-aisle category jetliners: Boeing’s 737NG and the Airbus A320 family.

 The MRAS Part 145 Repair Station Certificate authorizes MRO work on

 For the CFM56-5B, CFM56-7B and V2500, MRAS’ maintenance, repair and overhaul capabilities encompass the full nacelle system: from inlet and fan cowl to the thrust reverser.
 As part of its MRO investment, MRAS has sets of CFM56-7B and V2500 nacelle components for exchange – enabling rapid-reaction swap-out.

 MRAS’ location in the Baltimore, Maryland area positions the company at the heart of the U.S. East Coast air corridor served by large fleets of Boeing 737NGs, and strategically places it to support airlines operating A320s across North America.